The Ford Everest range has gained a rugged BaseCamp special edition for 2021, plus drive-away pricing across the range and some minor tweaks.

 There’s also a Sunseeker awning and a Pioneer roof platform, with aesthetic changes including decals and a grey-finish grille and skid plates.

-Ford’s added a rear-wheel drive version of the existing Sport trim level, available exclusively with the more powerful 2.0-litre engine.
+Ford added a rear-wheel drive version of the existing Sport trim level for 2021, available exclusively with the more powerful 2.0-litre engine.

 The Everest range is otherwise carried over from 2020, though Trend and Titanium models add a new chrome grille with grey mesh.
-Titanium models feature Everest lettering on the grille.
+Titanium models feature Everest lettering above the grille.

 - 2021 Ford Everest Ambiente 3.2 RWD: $50,990